 The Gravels (GG) has a gravely soil, as you might have guessed, due to it’s location on a dried out old riverbed.
 To be able to use the GG appellation, a vineyard must be planted 95% on this rocky zone.
 It is the first region in the world, to my knowledge, basing the ultimate designation of their district to a tightly specified soil type.
 These stony soils generate more heat during the day, like Chateauneuf du Pape, and retain it into the night allowing for better grape ripening and protection from frosts.
 Top wines here are from Bridge Pa, Unison, Stonecroft, Newton-Forrest, Trinity Hill, and Craggy Range.
 The last two are the only ones widely available.

 When visiting Hawke’s Bay, Napier is the best bet for a good hotel room.
 The city is on the water and has a lot of choices for accommodation.
-You can cut Marine Paradeloose, if you can swing it, at the nearby luxury lodge called The Farm at Cape Kidnappers.
+You can cut loose, if you can swing it, at the nearby luxury lodge called The Farm at Cape Kidnappers.
 This time around, after Wharekauhau bled us dry, we opted for something reasonable and stayed at one of the many bedecked 2 story Floridean-styled motels along the Norfolk Pine lined Marine Parade.
 Can’t beat the location, unless you don’t like water; it’s right on the shore of Hawke Bay.

 As for dining, there are three good spots.
 Pacifica is a cozy 35 seat room with a creative tasting menu and solid wine list.
 It was there that we had a wonderful meal and got lots of good info from their sommelier, Chris.
 After that, Terroir at Craggy Range Winery cooks fine food in a big wooden room with a gigantic fireplace (which won me over immediately).
 We drank a 2004 Craggy Range “Le Sol” syrah which was as delicate as pinot noir.
 Finally, Provedore Restaurant, along the marina, cooks inspired bistro fare and play cool music.
 The poached eggs with mince and toast, a traditional Maori dish, are satisfying breakfast fodder.
 It’s probably the only dish like it in town, as well.